 Canadian family history researcher Wayne Shepheard has researched his British roots extensively.
-This April he will be presenting at Family Tree Live on, among other topics, one of his specialities: natural phenomena and their effect on our ancestors' lives, as evidenced in the records.
+This April he will be presenting at Family Tree Live on, among other topics, one of his specialities: natural phenomena and their effect on our ancestors' lives.
 As Wayne now explains...

 How to book your ticket